pixie-io/pixie/docs/customer/content/user-guides/product-faqs.md

 metaDescription: "Commonly asked questions about to deploy and use Pixie"
 ---

+#### Can you give me a high level overview of the company?

+You can review this [slide deck](https://docsend.com/view/r9s8wxe) for an overview of our story.

 #### Does Pixie support Thrift?

 We currently do not support Thrift and are prioritizing support for HTTP and gRPC traffic.